Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Memory effects for plus polarization

 If the explicit expression of the pulse profile $ A_{+}(u) $ is known, one can determine the solutions for $ x(u) $ and $ y(u) $, and subsequently $ v(u) $ using Eqn.\eqref{5e}.
 Plugging in the expression for $ A_{+}(u) $ from Eq.\eqref{6a}, equations in \eqref{5f} can be solved analytically, and we get

-Here $ k $'s and $ l $'s are all integration constants.
+Here $ k $'s and $ l $'s are the integration constants.
+Ai and Bi are the Airy functions.
 Differentiating these w.r.t. $ u $, we have

+Here $ \dot{\text{Ai}} $ and $ \dot{\text{Bi}} $ represent the derivatives of Airy functions w.r.t. $ u $.
 The solutions in \eqref{7a} and \eqref{7b} denote the nature of a geodesic along $ x $ and $ y $-directions respectively.
 Solving for the constants, it is assumed that the separation between a pair of nearby geodesics remains constant initially, and hence the initial velocity will be zero.
 So we will have $ k_1=0 $.
 As soon as the gravitational pulse arrives, the separation changes and the velocity of the changing separation becomes non-zero.
-This gives a measure of the displacement memory as well as the velocity memory.
-The changes do not disappear even after the pulse has passed.
-With the assumption that the solutions are continuous and differentiable at the boundaries of the pulse, the values of the functions $ x(u) $ and $ \dot{x} (u) $ are matched i.e. at $ u=0 $ and $ u=1 $ (assuming $ a=1 $), and we arrive at the following relations:
+This gives a measure of the displacement memory and velocity memory.
+Assuming that the solutions of the geodesic equations are continuous and differentiable at the boundaries of the pulse, we equate the values of the functions $ x(u) $ and $ \dot{x} (u) $ at $ u=0 $ and $ u=1 $ (after choosing $ \beta = a=1 $), and arrive at the following relations:

 We find that all the constants $ k_3 $, $ k_4 $, $ k_5 $ and $ k_6 $ can be evaluated from a single constant $ k_2 $, which is nothing but the initial value of $ x(u) $.
 Thus the memory effects are determined by the initial separation of the nearby geodesics.
 The values of the constants also depend on the points where the boundaries of the pulse are chosen, i.e. on the width and position of the pulse on the $ u $-axis.
 Likewise along $ y $-direction, one can show that $ l_1 =0 $, and the value of $ l_2 $ determines the values of the remaining integration constants.
-Inserting the values of the integration constants, the solutions in \eqref{7a}-\eqref{7d} are plotted.
+Inserting the values of the integration constants, the solutions in \eqref{7a}-\eqref{7d} are plotted in Figs. \ref{fig:1} and \ref{fig:2}.